-The Department of Justice has earmarked funds to provide specialized prosecutors in most federal jurisdictions (such as the Northern District of Texas).
-For example, in Dallas, Texas, the U.S. Attorney’s Office employs several healthcare fraud prosecutors known as the “Healthcare Strike Force.”
+The Department of Justice has earmarked funds to provide specialized prosecutors in most federal jurisdictions, including the Northern District of Texas.
+For example, in Dallas the U.S. Attorney’s Office employs several healthcare fraud prosecutors known as the “Healthcare Strike Force.”
 These individuals are put in charge of separate teams consisting of Texas Attorney General and FBI analysts and investigators who investigate potential fraud.
 This is obviously meant to be a public good.
 However, a close look at the way these cases inseminate and how they are investigated raises concerns.
 The Department of Justice has a Medicare Fraud Strike Force that has two locations in Texas.

 Typically a healthcare fraud case starts in one of two ways.
 Either an unhappy insider files a report to authorities known as a qui tam or an analyst uncovers a claim pattern that he or she regards as suspicious.

 A qui tam is, in effect, a whistleblower action.
 If an employee feels that his or her employer is falsely billing a government program, then that person may report the employer.
 Unfortunately, not all whistle blowers are acting out of a sense of duty.
 Sometimes disgruntled employees can use this process to bring painful pressure upon employers via an investigation.
 For example, healthcare providers could be approached by investigators demanding to interview employees and take office records.
 These actions can cause anxiety, fear, and massive reputational harm.
 Thus qui tam investigations present significant peril, sometimes wrongly, to providers.